Bus, train fares to go up by 9 cents from Dec 28 for adult card users: Public Transport Council

 The cost of monthly concession passes will go up by between S$1 and S$5.50, while the price of adult monthly travel passes will go up by S$8.

-Concession groups - such as students, senior citizens and those with disabilities - will see a 4-cent increase per journey.
+Concession groups - such as students, senior citizens and those with disabilities - will pay 4 cents more per journey.
+About two million commuters - or more than one in two Singaporeans - enjoy concessionary fares, said the PTC.

+Full-time polytechnic and diploma students, however, will see a drop in their cost of commute.

+They currently pay adult fares but will have student concessions extended to them, allowing them to save up to S$1.54 per trip.

-SMRT Trains reported a net loss of S$155 million for the financial year ending in March, while SBS Transit has reported losses of S$125 million for the Downtown Line over the past three years, while its train division has lost "tens of millions of dollars" in the last financial year.
+SMRT Trains reported a net loss of S$155 million for the financial year ending in March, while SBS Transit had reported losses of S$125 million for the Downtown Line over the past three years, adding that its train division has lost "tens of millions of dollars" in the last financial year.

 Both companies had applied for the 7 per cent increase, citing rising costs due to expenses such as maintenance and the introduction of new rail lines.